 Young, Female, Not known

 Baby Girl is a young, sweet, playful girl.
 She loves to run around and play in the field with her friend Sweetheart.
 She can be a little shy in the beginning but will warm up quickly when she learns that you are the bearer tasty treats.
 She can get a little excited when it comes to feed time, and may try to take the food before you've set it down for her.
 Baby Girl is friendly, adorable and ready to find her forever family!

 Blinkin is a fun, affectionate Boer doe.
 She was born in 2009, and came to us with her Mother in 2010.
 So she has been with us almost 8 years!
 She's still ready and waiting for her forever home.
 She would love a herd with other goats similar to her to hang out with.
 She can be quite stubborn when she doesn't want to do something, but boy does she love to be loved on!
 She will freeze in place as long as you will pet her, and when that isn't enough she will cozy up to you and insist on more pets.
 This charming girl is more than ready for her forever humans and herd.
 Blinkin is also CL positive (Caseous Lympadenitis) so it is recommend she is not adopted out to CL negative herds.

 Marti has a beautiful white and black brindle body with a black masked face.
 She came to us in September 2016, along with a few of her other goat and llama friends, from another Oregon sanctuary.
+She is very spunky and has a special goofy personality.
+She is a senior goat and is about 16-17 years old.
 For more information on our adoption process, please visit us on the Web: www.sanctuaryone.org.
-You may also email us: email@example.com or telephone: 541-899-8627.
+You may also email us: firstname.lastname@example.org or telephone: 541-899-8627.

 Senior, Female, Medium